An English Teen, Circumcised in the USA

 Where had all the time gone?

-That is, until his Dad had totally RUINED it!
+That is, until his dad had totally RUINED it!
 At least that was what it had felt like.
-He vividly remembered the day when they – his mum and dad – sat him and Simon down, and calmly informed them that they were moving.
+He vividly remembered the day when they—his mum and dad—had sat him and Simon down and calmly informed them that they were moving.

-He'd immediately started calculating the probable suburb, wondering how big his room would be, if he’d still be able to walk to school, whether he’d have to take the bus, and more importantly, what time would he have to get up to make it into school.
+He'd immediately started calculating the probable suburb, wondering how big his room would be, if he’d still be able to walk to school or whether he’d have to take the bus, and most importantly, wondered what time would he have to get up to make it in!

 Then they’d dropped the bombshell.
-America, they'd said.
+We're moving to America, they'd said.

-His dad worked in the overseas finance department of a bank and had been asked to take over some obscure department on the US side.
-Low and behold, he and their mum had decided to accept.
+His dad worked in the overseas finance section of one of the big banks, and had been asked to go work in some obscure department on the US side.
+Lo and behold, he and their mum had decided to accept.

 And that was it.
-No give and take, or any 'dinner table family discussion' that they both kept saying was really important.
-The company had already bought the plane tickets that would take him from his comfortable way of life in the south of England, to make a new one in Atlanta, Georgia, USA
+There was no give and take, nor any suggesiton of a 'dinner table family discussion' that they always said was really important.
+The company had already bought the plane tickets that would take Luke from his comfortable way of life in the South of England, to make a new one in Atlanta, Georgia, USA.

 He had been totally fucking livid!

 His parents had been firm.
-‘It's already decided,’ they said.
+“It's already decided,” they’d said.

-He’d got away with swearing at them once because of the circumstances, but when he did it again, his mum came down on him like a tonne of bricks.
-After that he resorted to an angry silence.
+He’d got away with swearing at them once because of the circumstances, but when he did it again, his mum came down on him like a ton of bricks.
+After that he’d resorted to an angry silence.
 They’d complained that he was just being difficult and needed to pull himself together and help them pack.

 Difficult?
 Well tough titties!

 None of it had changed the inevitability of seat 23D in the middle section of the Delta flight from Gatwick to Atlanta.
-He’d never been in a plane before, but was so pissed off, he refused to enjoy even that!
+He’d never been in a plane before, but was so pissed off that he’d refused to enjoy even that!

 Even then, it had taken bloody hours to get through customs.

-None of his mood was improved by the slow inching of the line waiting to get to the desk.
-There were visas, questions about work permits and the one ray of hope when the official had looked through his spanking brand new passport and stared at him intently.
+None of his mood was improved by the slow inching of the line while he waited to get to the desk.
+There were visas, questions about work permits, and a single ray of hope when the official looked through his spanking brand-new passport and stared at him intently.

-He'd glowered at him defiantly, tempted to say something unpleasant.
+He'd glowered back defiantly, tempted to say something unpleasant.

 But, instead of putting him on a plane back to where he rightly belonged, the official had brought his stamp down in final judgment.

-Sitting for nine hours and then waiting in endless lines, had been exhausting.
-By the time they’d taken the packed underground train and been herded up the escalator into the main terminal, even he was glad to see the man with the sign with their name on it.
+Sitting for nine hours and then waiting in endless lines had been exhausting.
+By the time they’d taken the packed underground train through the terminals, and been herded up the escalator into the main arrivals, even he was glad to see the man with the sign with their name on it.

 But stuff was just stuff.
-What had really pissed him off was being made to leave all his friends, his school, and the familiarity of his world, to be dropped there just north of Atlanta.
+What had really pissed him off was being made to leave all his friends, his school, and the familiarity of his world, to be dropped in the US just north of Atlanta.

-They'd sold their UK home easily enough and, with the comparative housing market values and a good exchange rate, his Dad had been ecstatic.
-They did the rounds with realtors, looking at properties and, by that time, even he showed some enthusiasm when it came to deciding which one they would buy.
+They'd sold their UK home easily enough and, with the comparative housing market values and a good exchange rate, his dad had been ecstatic.
+They did the rounds with realtors, looking at properties and, by that time, even Luke showed some enthusiasm when it came to deciding which one they would buy.

 Typically, his dad had been all for ‘investing’ in something that was still only on the market because nobody else wanted it.
 ‘Do-er Up-ers’, he euphemistically called them.
 That way, he told their mum, they’d reap the benefit of taking the chunk of change that would be left and investing it for the future.

-Thankfully, she wasn’t interested in any if them, and had short-listed three that nearly made his dad choke!
+Thankfully, she wasn’t interested in any of those properties and had short-listed three that nearly made his dad choke!

-But she got her way and they'd ended up in a BIG place; detached, with an enormous backyard and a lawn that actually needed a ride-on mower to cut it all!
-They even had a huge airy basement, with more square footage on that one level than could be found in most ordinary houses in England.
+But she got her way, and they'd ended up in a big place; it was detached, with an enormous backyard and a lawn that actually needed a ride-on mower to cut it all!
+They even had a huge, airy basement with more square footage on that one level than could be found in most ordinary houses in England.

-Their house was a relatively new build, and, unlike many of the other wooden, flaky paint houses they'd toured, it was brick built.
-Everything seemed more spacious and more open plan than in any of the places he remembered back in England.
-There was even a huge, open wood fireplace, though after they experienced the sweltering heat of a Georgia summer for the first time, he had no idea what the hell anyone would need with one!
+Their house was a relatively new build, and, unlike many of the other wooden, flaky-paint houses they'd toured, it was brick built.
+Everything seemed more spacious and more open plan than any of the places he remembered back in England.
+There was even a huge, open, wood-burning fireplace, though after they experienced the sweltering heat of a Georgia summer for the first time, he had no idea what the hell anyone would need with one!

 Gone too were the days of queuing up for the loo!

-There was a big family bathroom but, on top of that, his parent’s room also had its own en-suite and he and Simon even shared a bathroom just for them, set between them and accessible from either bedroom.
+There was a big family bathroom but, on top of that, his parents’ room also had its own en-suite, and he and Simon even shared a bathroom just for them, set between them and accessible from either of their bedrooms.

 Did everyone here live like this, he wondered?
 He didn’t really know, but grudgingly appreciated the house anyway.
 Okay, if he had to live there for a bit, all in all, it was bloody good!

-But the year passed; and another; and then more, until it was becoming entirely possible that they might be staying for good.
+But the year passed; and then another passed; and then more, until it was becoming entirely possible that they might be staying for good.

 But, like all kids, he was more resilient than he realized.
 He and Simon had settled into their new life without really expecting to.
-More importantly for him, it was in a sub-division close to where several of his newly made school friends lived.
+More importantly for him, their house was in a sub-division close to where several of his newly-made school friends lived.
 They settled into that new school, too.
-A fee-paying, private school: The Academy.
+A fee-paying, private school.
+The Academy.

-Back in the UK, they had been attending the local comprehensive school in their town.
-The primary school had been okay, and he was personally quite happy with the senior school, mainly because all his mates were going there.
+Back in the UK, they had been attending the local comprehensive schools.
+The primary school had been okay, and he had been personally quite happy with the senior school, mainly because all his mates were going there.

 Not his mum and dad.
 They were not impressed with it...not AT ALL!

-In the transition from primary to senior, they had tried hard to get him somewhere ‘better’, as they called it.
+In the transition from primary to senior school, they had tried hard to get him somewhere ‘better’, as they called it.
 But ‘better’ was outside of their catchment area and, much to his personal relief, had been denied.